Kendall Jenner Left A Hilarious ‘Troll’ Comment Under Sister Kylie’s Intimate Photo With Travis Scott

 Kylie Jenner may be a billionaire but her success isn’t sparing her from some teasing courtesy of her older sister, Kendall Jenner.
-As Elle.com reports, Kendall left a hilarious slightly “trollish” comment under an intimate photo of Kylie and her boyfriend, Travis Scott.
+As Elle.com reports, Kendall left a hilarious, slightly “trollish” comment under an intimate photo of Kylie and her boyfriend, Travis Scott.
 In the photo, Kylie and Travis are in a pool and she appears to be straddling him.
 In her comment, Kendall asks a key question about how the photo was created.

 “Who took these pics?” she wrote.
-“I love a third wheel.”
+“I love a third wheel,” Kendall added.

 The comment prompted a “lmfaoooo” comment from Hailey Baldwin but Kylie had a pretty simple explanation for how the sultry photo became a reality.